iggredible/Learn-Vim/ch5_moving_in_file.md

-# Moving In File
+# Moving in a File

 In the beginning, moving with a keyboard will feel awkward and incredibly slow, but don't give up!
 Once you get used to it, you can go anywhere in a file faster than a mouse.

 In this chapter, you will learn essential motions and how to use them efficiently.
 Keep in mind that this is **not** the entire motion that Vim has.
 The goal here is to introduce useful motions to become productive quickly.
 If you need to learn more, check out `:h motion.txt`.

-# Character navigation
+# Character Navigation

 The most basic motion unit is moving one character left, down, up, and right.